suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 1. If any of your tokens is not exchangable by price provider, will revert.
 2. If you dont have enough MOT in the fund for paying the fee will revert.
 3. If the amounts array is different size of tokens address, or the amounts total is higher than thet ETH avialable balance of the fund.
-4. If any of the transactions is considered as risky by our risk provider, then will rivert.
+4. If any of the transactions is considered as risky by our risk provider, then will revert.
 5. If the exchange provider can not match a rate equal or better that the one requested, will revert.
-6. Only the owner can call this functions, otherwise will revert.
+6. Only the owner can call this functions, otherwise, will revert.

 ##### Returns